-Mountain Home Auditory and Vestibular Research Enhancement Award Program (AVREAP)
+Mountain Home Hearing and Balance Research Program (HBRP)

-The Auditory and Vestibular Research Program at the Mountain Home VA Medical Center is funded by the VA's Rehabilitation Research and Development (RR&D) Service via a Research Enhancement Award Program (REAP) and described as the Auditory Vestibular REAP (AVREAP).
-Since its inception in 2001, AVREAP investigators secured over \$18 million in research funding aimed at improving clinical care for Veterans with hearing and balance disorders.
-The AVREAP consists of five core investigators with expertise in hearing and vestibular science, diagnostic audiology, audiologic rehabilitation, vestibular rehabilitation, and gait and balance.
-The AVREAP is strengthened by numerous collaborations with nationally recognized investigators in fields related to hearing and balance (e.g., Kresge Hearing Research Institute, Vanderbilt Bill Wilkerson Center, Boys Town National Research Hospital, and National Center for Rehabilitative Auditory Research).
+The Mountain Home Hearing and Balance Research Program (HBRP) consists of five core investigators with expertise in hearing and vestibular science, diagnostic audiology, audiologic rehabilitation, vestibular rehabilitation, gait and balance, and cognition.
+The HBRP is strengthened by numerous collaborations with nationally recognized investigators in fields related to hearing and balance (e.g., Kresge Hearing Research Institute, Vanderbilt Bill Wilkerson Center, Boys Town National Research Hospital, and National Center for Rehabilitative Auditory Research).

-The mission of the AVREAP is to maximize quality of life for Veterans by advancing best clinic practices for hearing and balance assessment and rehabilitation, and by providing training to the clinicians and students who serve them.
-AVREAP achieves this mission by using a multi-modal, multi-disciplinary approach driven by experts in the areas of hearing, balance, tinnitus, physical therapy, and cognitive neuroscience to address the top three service-connected disabilities, as well as dizziness and vertigo.
+The mission of the HBRP is to maximize quality of life for Veterans by advancing best clinic practices for hearing and balance assessment and rehabilitation, and by providing training to the clinicians and students who serve them.
+HBRP achieves this mission by using a multi-modal, multi-disciplinary approach driven by experts in the areas of hearing, balance, tinnitus, physical therapy, and cognitive neuroscience to address the top three service-connected disabilities, as well as dizziness and vertigo.
 According to the VA 2015 Annual Benefits Report, tinnitus was the most prevalent service-connected disability (a 9.6% increase from the previous fiscal year), hearing loss was the second (a 5.2% increase from the previous fiscal year), and post-traumatic stress disorder (PTSD) was the third (a 3.8% increase from the previous fiscal year).
 In addition, dizziness and imbalance are common complaints in several populations relevant to VA: older individuals, and individuals with mild traumatic brain injury (TBI) and blast exposure.
 In recent years, the incidence of post-concussive syndrome, for which both dizziness and PTSD are common symptoms, has increased with recent military conflicts.
-The AVREAP investigators combine their areas of expertise through two primary research programs (Auditory and Vestibular) to improve upon and develop new methods for comprehensive assessment and rehabilitation pathways for these populations of Veterans with increasing burden of disability.
+The HBRP investigators combine their areas of expertise through two primary research programs (Hearing and Balance) to improve upon and develop new methods for comprehensive assessment and rehabilitation pathways for these populations of Veterans with increasing burden of disability.

-The goal of the Auditory Research Program is to improve the quality of life for Veterans with auditory disorders through two areas of research (i) auditory assessment, and (ii) audiologic rehabilitation.
-The goal of the Vestibular Research Program is to improve the quality of life for Veterans with dizziness and balance disorders through three research foci: (i) vestibular assessment, (ii) vestibular impact of war-related injuries, and (ii) vestibular rehabilitation.
+The goal of the Hearing Research Program is to improve the quality of life for Veterans with auditory disorders through two areas of research (i) auditory assessment, and (ii) audiologic rehabilitation.
+The goal of the

+Balance Research Program is to improve the quality of life for Veterans with dizziness and balance disorders through three research foci: (i) vestibular assessment, (ii) vestibular impact of war-related injuries, and (ii) vestibular rehabilitation.

-The Auditory Research Program is supported by two research laboratories: Applied Hearing Research and Audiologic Rehabilitation Research.
+The Hearing Research Program is supported by two research laboratories: Applied Hearing Research and Audiologic Rehabilitation Research.
 The laboratories are equipped with five sound booths and associated audiometric instrumentation, real-ear systems for hearing-aid verification, three psychoacoustic signal processing units, two wide-band tympanometry units, one evoked potential unit, one vision loss screening unit, three digital oscilloscopes, two sound level meters, sound editing software, CD burners, video editing equipment, and voltage unit meters.
 There are seven VA-networked computers in the auditory laboratories.
-Two of these computers are dedicated work stations to support the AVREAP databases.
+Two of these computers are dedicated work stations to support the HBRP databases.
 Across the auditory laboratories, there are study coordinators, and graduate student research assistants who facilitate recruitment of participants and assist with data collection and data management for auditory research projects.